Did Shakespeare Travel in Italy?

 Are history and literature the same in Shakespeare?

 The politics of one age become its history in the next.
-I argued to Rich that Shakespeare’s works aren’t just literature; they are dramatizations of then-contemporary politics – which he witnessed in England and on the continent.
+I argued to Rich that Shakespeare’s works aren’t just literature; they are dramatizations of then-contemporary politics which he witnessed.
 Even when set in ancient Rome, Shakespeare was writing about the power struggles of his own time.

 Why did Shakespeare set so many of his plays in Italy?